 Note: You can add a “Global Color” to any kind of element that has the color option available, but please, keep in mind that a “Global Color” will not work on a "Master Color", "Gradient" or "Pattern".

 After you have selected the element, click on its color section (the box with the current color and its code next to it).

-Choose the color you want using the color picker that appeared.
-You can either click on the preferred color in the color picker, or paste in its code in the “HEX/RGB” field under it.
+After you do that, you will be able to choose the color you want using the color picker that appeared.
+You can either click on the preferred color in the color picker or paste in its code in the “HEX/RGB” field under it.